blevesearch/blevesearch.github.io-hugo/content/docs/IndexAlias.md

 1. Create more than one Index
 2. Create the IndexAlias pointing to these indexes
-3. Writer your application to invoke Search() on the IndexAlias
+3. Write your application to invoke Search() on the IndexAlias

 Your application will search across all the underlying indexes at the same time, and the results will be merged together into a single result.